iansedano/iansedano.github.io/_hidden/2015-05-15-text_editors.markdown

 Then came Sublime Text.
 I had installed it once before but I uninstalled it quite quickly.
 Partly because it seemed far too big for what I wanted, and then I found out that the preferences were adjusted by modifying a huge `json` file and I ran.
 I didn't know what `json` was and I didn't understand it.

-I came back to it when the coding course I had signed up to recommended it.
-It was then I came to appreciate that it was
+I came back to it when the Python coding course I had signed up to recommended it.
+It was then I came to appreciate how simple it really was.
+It did have more functionality than notepad++ but most of it came from plugins which were very easy to install and manage thanks to the Package Control plugin.

+I never gave up on notepad++ completely though, it is still my editor of choice when I have to edit single files.
+It opens fast and has enough syntax highlighting to get by.
+I uninstalled most of the plugins and have it as my 'quick and dirty' editor.

+When I got into Excel VBA I inevitably started using Microsoft's